semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart.md

 ### Not available data

-- If the values of data set is not available, don't show the them on the chart.
+- If the values of data set isn’t available, don't show the them on the chart.
 - The legend shall show the value as `n/a`.
 - If the values for all data sets are not known, then show a circle with `--chart-palette-order-null` color.